Ymiara/tp/data-engineering/tp-data-processing-framework/README.md

 Some questions :
 * What is Spark RDD API ?
+  Spark RDD (Resilient Distributed Dataset) API is a fundamental data structure in Apache Spark that allows users to perform distributed computing.
+It provides an immutable distributed collection of objects that can be processed in parallel across a cluster.
+RDDs can be created from data stored in Hadoop Distributed File System (HDFS), local file systems, and other data sources.
 * What is Spark Dataset API ?
+  Spark Dataset API is a distributed collection of data that provides the benefits of both RDDs and DataFrames in Apache Spark.
+It is an extension of the DataFrame API and provides a type-safe, object-oriented programming interface.
+Datasets allow users to manipulate data using high-level operations, such as filtering, grouping, and aggregating, while leveraging the benefits of Spark's distributed processing.
+Datasets can be created from structured data sources, such as Parquet, ORC, and JSON files.
 * With which languages can you use Spark ?
+  Spark can be used with several programming languages, including Scala, Java, Python, and R.
 * Which data sources or data sinks can Spark work with ?
+    * Datasink :
+      * File systems
+      * Database
+      * Datawarehouse
+      * Coloud storage
+      * Streaming sink
+  * Datasource :
+    - File systems : read and write data from and to Hadoop Distributed File System (HDFS), local file systems, Amazon S3, and other compatible file systems.
+    - Database : MySQL, PostgreSQL, Oracle, MongoDB
+    - Data warehouse
+    - Cloud storage
+    - Streaming Sources

 ### Analyse data with Apache Spark and Scala
 One engineering team of your company created for you a TV News data stored as JSON inside the folder `data-news-json/`.